Heisenberg-Limited Quantum Lidar for Joint Range and Velocity Estimation

-In this article, we propose a quantum lidar protocol that simultaneously achieves the Heisenberg limit for estimating the range and velocity of a target.
+In this Letter, we propose a quantum lidar protocol that simultaneously achieves the Heisenberg limit for estimating the range and velocity of a target.
 This protocol mimics the classical lidar setup~\cite{helstrom}, employing a single spatial mode and homodyne detection, facilitating the comparison between the classical and quantum protocols.
 The quantum probe pulse consists of modes in displaced squeezed states, which can be experimentally produced via spontaneous parametric down conversion (SPDC) pumped by a laser pulse~\cite{wasilewski,roman2023}.
-In contrast to previous proposals, this protocol uses squeezing---not entanglement---as a resource.
-In addition, we consider the major imperfections in the optical domain---photon losses and detunings in the homodyne receiver---and demonstrate protocol's resilience.
+In contrast to previous proposals, this protocol uses squeezing, and does not require an entangled idler beam, i.e. a quantum memory.
+In addition, we consider the major imperfections in the optical domain---photon losses and detunings in the homodyne receiver---and demonstrate the protocol's resilience.
 By optimizing the displacement in different operating conditions, we demonstrate a significant quantum advantage against the best-known classical strategy for most values of the round-trip transmissivities.
 The quantum advantage also extends to the practical case where quantum engineering is done on top of the strong classical coherent state with watts of power.
-This is a notable advancement considering that the previous protocols~\cite{giovannetti2001,giovannetti2002, maccone2020,maccone2023,zhuang2017,huang2021} use experimentally cumbersome states and/or measurements, and lose quantum advantage after the loss of a single photon.
+This is a notable advancement considering that previous quantum-enhanced lidar protocols~\cite{giovannetti2001,giovannetti2002,shapiro2007, maccone2020,maccone2023,zhuang2017,huang2021} use experimentally cumbersome states and/or measurements, and lose quantum advantage after the loss of a single photon.

 {\em Quantum model of range and velocity estimation.---} Let us now introduce the model used for our QL and the CL benchmark depicted in Fig~\ref{fig:model}.
 We adopt the formalism developed in Ref.~\cite{shapiro2009}.
 We consider a single (paraxial) $+z$ propagating spatial mode of the electromagnetic field (EM) in the $xy$ plane at the location $z=0$ of the emitter.
-Assuming the signal to be quasi monochromatic, we can approximate the positive frequency part of the EM field operator as
+Assuming the signal to be quasi monochromatic, we can approximate the positive frequency part of the EM field operator in the Heisenberg picture as